9xbt/bentobox/README.md

 Start by building mlibc.
 Run `make -f build/mlibc.mk setup build install ARCH=aarch64`.

 Now you can build the ports.
-Run `. build/mlibc-root aarch64` to source the environment.
+Run `. build/mlibc-root aarch64` and `TOOLCHAIN_PREFIX=aarch64-linux-gnu-` to source the environment.

 ## Ports